fardeen9983/Ultimate-Dux/Languages/Java/Design-Patterns/Structural/bridge/Readme.md

 4. Confusing as to what goes to where

 ## Contrast
-As descibed for the contrast in [Adapter]()
+As described for the contrast in [Adapter]()

 ## Summary
-1. Designed for uncertainity
+1. Designed for uncertainty
 2. Can be complex
 3. Provides flexibility
 4. More than composition